TIBCOSoftware/snappy-on-k8s/README.md

 #### Launch Spark and Notebook servers

-We use the zeppelin-spark-umbrella chart to deploy Zeppelin, Spark Resource Staging Server, and Spark Shuffle Service on Kubernetes.
+We use the spark-umbrella chart to deploy Jupyter, Zeppelin, Spark Resource Staging Server, and Spark Shuffle Service on Kubernetes.
 This chart is composed from individual sub-charts for each of the components.
 You can read more about Helm umbrella charts [here](https://github.com/kubernetes/helm/blob/master/docs/charts_tips_and_tricks.md#complex-charts-with-many-dependencies)

-You can configure the components in the umbrella chart's 'values.yaml' (see zeppelin-spark-umbrella/values.yaml) or in each of the individual subchart's 'values.yaml' file.
+You can configure the components in the umbrella chart's 'values.yaml' (see spark-umbrella/values.yaml) or in each of the individual subchart's 'values.yaml' file.
 The umbrella chart's 'values.yaml' will override the component one.

 ```text